 Fort Ripley

 Fort Ripley is one of the most important historical forts in Minnesota.
-Established in 1848, Fort Ripley started its career as a bit of a peacekeeper during the tensions between the Ojibwe and Dakota peoples.
-The fort’s initial mission was to keep a watchful eye on the fur trade and act as a buffer in the disputes, a role that required both muscle and a dash of diplomacy.
+Established in 1848, Fort Ripley started off as a bit of a peacekeeper (unlike other forts on this list) during the tensions between the Ojibwe and Dakota peoples.
+The fort’s initial mission was to make sure the fur trade goes without interruptions and act as a buffer in the disputes, if necessary.

-As the curtains closed on the fur trade era, Fort Ripley didn’t retire; it simply changed costumes.
-During the U.S.-Dakota War of 1862, it became a mobilization center for U.S. forces, then a training ground for soldiers during the Civil War, and in the later years, it evolved into a state-of-the-art military training facility for the Minnesota National Guard.
+As the curtains closed on the fur trade era, Fort Ripley got its first makeover.
+During the U.S.-Dakota War of 1862, it became a mobilization center for U.S. forces, after that it was a training ground for soldiers during the Civil War, and in the later years, it evolved into a state-of-the-art military training facility for the Minnesota National Guard.

 Helpful Tips For Visiting The Forts In Minnesota